BeltCrack: the First Sequential-image Industrial Conveyor Belt Crack Detection Dataset and Its Baseline with Triple-domain Feature Learning: Introduction

 \section{Introduction}

-The industrial conveyor belt is a type of raw material conveying equipment that is an indispensable core equipment in industrial production or manufacturing to realize continuous and automated material transportation \cite{CHEN2023109321}.
-Their stable operation is directly related to the operating efficiency of the production line and the safety of workers.
-On one hand, efficient and stable conveying can ensure smooth production processes and improve overall production capacity.
-On the other hand, equipment failure can cause downtime, material accumulation, and even serious accidents \cite{WANG2025127980,tang2024incremental}.
-Among various potential risks affecting belt health, belt cracks are the main hidden danger that threatens the safety of conveyor belts, mainly caused by foreign intrusion and material aging \cite{SUN2024108437,BERMEOAYERBE2023106625}.
+Industrial conveyor belts are fundamental to continuous raw material transport in modern production systems \cite{CHEN2023109321}.
+Their stable operation is critical to production efficiency and worker safety.
+While stable conveying ensures smooth workflow and productivity, equipment failure can cause downtime, material accumulation, or severe industrial accidents\cite{Peng2024}.
+Among various health risks, belt cracks caused by foreign intrusion or aging remain a major safety hazard requiring accurate detection \cite{BERMEOAYERBE2023106625}.

-From a safety perspective, the accurate detection of belt cracks has long been a major concern in the industry \cite{Zhang2023}.
-Currently, the primary approach is to identify cracks in an early stage, thereby preventing their further expansion and avoiding severe outcomes such as conveyor belt breakage.
-This practice not only safeguards production safety, but also effectively reduces economic losses by avoiding unexpected downtime and repair costs \cite{Zhang2025}.
-At present, how to automatically detect belt cracks is becoming a urgent issue.
-In this context, the vision-based machine learning method has become indispensable to ensure operational efficiency and production safety, as it enables high-speed, efficient, and noninvasive detection of structural flaws while minimizing operational disruptions \citep{Antonante2023103998,FANG2020107474}.
+To mitigate these risks, early and reliable crack detection has become a key concern \cite{Zhang2023}.
+Prevailing approach focuses on early detection to prevent crack propagation and catastrophic belt breakage, thereby enhancing operational safety and reducing economic losses from unplanned downtime and repairs \cite{Zhang2025}.
+Consequently, achieving reliable detection is increasingly urgent.
+In this context, vision-based machine learning methods have emerged as promising solutions due to their fast, and non-invasive characteristics, enabling efficient inspection with minimal operational disruption \citep{FANG2020107474}.

-However, by now, learning-based belt crack detection methods have not widely explored, possibly due to the serious lack of real-world datasets, besides existing several synthetic ones such as MBTID \citep{Wang2022} and CBCD \citep{Dwivedi2023}, even some non-belt ones such as CrackSeg5k \citep{Chen2024CVPR}.
-Some possible reasons to explain this lack possibly contain two main items.
-One is the confidentiality requirements of production or manufacturing enterprises.
-The other is that the complex operational environments of industrial equipment (e.g., high radiation, high temperature or pressure) make on-conveyor-line data collection extremely difficult, hindering the acquisition of sufficient samples with diverse defect morphologies.
+However, learning-based belt crack detection methods remains under-explored, primarily due to the scarcity of real-world datasets.
+Many existing datasets are either synthetic (e.g., MBTID \citep{Wang2022} and CBCD \citep{Dwivedi2023}) or domain-irrelevant (e.g., CrackSeg5k \citep{Chen2024CVPR}).
+This scarcity stems from two primary constraints: industrial confidentiality requirements and harsh operational conditions (e.g., high heat or radiation).